Article 1

 Transitional Provisions

-The appointment of Editorial Board members and the Editor-in-Chief shall commence after adoption of these Regulations at the first subsequent Editorial Board meeting.
+The appointment of the Editorial Board members and the Editor-in-Chief shall begin upon adoption of these Regulations at the first subsequent Editorial Board meeting.